-In controlled airspace, air traffic control endeavour to maintain aircraft on the designed flight paths whenever possible.
-However, for reasons of safety (for example, separation with other aircraft or thunderstorm avoidance), maintenance of runway capacity (minimising aircraft delay and fuel burn) or avoidance of temporary restricted airspace, some aircraft may be processed off the designed flight paths through the application of surveillance techniques.
+In controlled airspace, air traffic control endeavour to maintain aircraft on the designated flight path whenever possible.
+However, for reasons of safety (for example, separation with other aircraft or thunderstorm avoidance), maintenance of runway capacity (minimising aircraft delay and fuel burn) or avoidance of temporary restricted airspace, some aircraft may be processed off the designated flight path through the application of surveillance techniques.